Thurrock

-Thurrock (/ˈθʌrək/) is a unitary authority area with borough status and unparished area in the ceremonial county of Essex, England.
-It is part of the London commuter belt and an area of regeneration within the Thames Gateway redevelopment zone.
-The local authority is Thurrock Council.
+Thurrock (/ˈθʌrək/) is a unitary authority area with borough status in the ceremonial county of Essex, England.
+It lies on the north bank of the River Thames immediately east of London and has over 18 mi of riverfront including the Port of Tilbury, the principal port for London.
+Thurrock is within the London commuter belt and is an area of regeneration within the Thames Gateway redevelopment zone.
+The borough includes the northern ends of the Dartford Crossing.